 Would we tell our children they are screwing up?

-Would we look at them with resentment because they do something less than perfectly?
+Do we look at them with resentment because they do something less than perfectly?

 Would we go a day without telling them we love them and they are enough?

 Mamas, why do we do that to ourselves?

 So, I am gonna go back to temporarily wallowing on the couch while the girls have a contest to see who can break one of their bones first.
 And I am going to tell myself that I am an okay mom.

 I’ll leave a list of my favorite self care tips and I want you to commit to trying one today.
 Tell me in the comments which one you picked!

 Ideas for self care